 After receiving a request for a hearing, the NYSLRS Hearing Administration staff notifies the applicant, other interested parties and all business partners of the time and place of the hearing.
 Hearings are held across the state and may be conducted live, by video conference or by telephone, depending on the availability of the parties.
-For more information about hearings, including how and when they may be requested, read our Hearing FAQs.
+For more information about hearings, including how and when they may be requested, visit our Administrative Hearings page.

 The hearing applicant may choose to be represented by an attorney.
 Attorneys appearing on behalf of the applicants must be admitted to practice in New York State and registered with the Office of Court Administration.
 Attorneys representing applicants may register for Retirement Online.

 Impartial hearing officers preside over the Comptroller’s hearings.
 NYSLRS hearing officers, acting as independent contractors, perform the duties of the Comptroller and are bound by the Comptroller’s regulations.
 Contracted hearing officers may register for Retirement Online.